 If the thyroid is hyperactive, it speeds up the heartbeat and makes the body hyper-active.
 This hyperactivity means that it is hard to relax.
 If you are hyperthyroid, this can be determined by a simple blood test and if you are already being treated for thyroid problems, it may mean that the medication you are taking is working too hard.

-Other pointers to the fact that you are suffering from hyperthyroidism may be the following:
+Other factors to the fact that you are suffering from hyperthyroidism may include:

 - Rapid heartbeat